1989 Bhagalpur violence: The riots

-On October 26, at least 11 Muslims were killed in the Brahmin-dominated Parandarpur village.
+On 26 October, at least 11 Muslims were killed in the Brahmin-dominated Parandarpur village.
 The same day, 18 Muslims including 11 children were killed in full public view, in the Nayabazar area of Bhagalpur.
 Around 44 Muslims, including 19 children, were provided refuge by some local Hindus in the Jamuna Kothi building.
 At 11:30 am, a 70-strong mob entered the Jamuna Kothi with swords, axes, hammers and lathis.
 Within 10 minutes, 18 Muslims were killed.
 Some of the children were beheaded, some had their limbs cut off while the others were thrown off the third floor.
 A woman called Bunni Begum had her breasts chopped off.
 Some other Muslims who had been provided refuge by the Hindus in the neighbouring buildings, managed to survive.
 In Assanandpur, Muslims also escorted several hostel-resident Hindu students to safety.

 Hindustan, a Hindi daily in the state capital Patna, reported that on 31 October, the army soldiers had recovered Pakistan-made arms and ammunition from some miscreants in the Tatarpur area.
 However, the District Magistrate Arun Jha dismissed the report as "sheer nonsense", and termed the 'foreign hand' theory as "silly".

-According to official figures 1,070 people were killed & 524 injured.
-15 out of 21 blocks of Bhagalpur were affected by the riots.
-11,500 houses in 195 villages were destroyed, displacing 48,000 people.
-600 power looms and 1,700 handlooms were burnt to ashes.
-68 mosques and 20 mazars were destroyed.